plokhotnyuk/jsoniter-scala/README.md

 ### Run compilation time benchmarks

-Use the [circe-argonaut-compile-times](https://github.com/stephennancekivell/circe-argonaut-compile-times) project to compare compilation time of jsoniter-scala for deeply nested data structures with other JSON parsers like argonaut, play-json, and circe in 3 modes: auto, semi-auto, and derivation.
+Use the [circe-argonaut-compile-times](https://github.com/stephennancekivell/circe-argonaut-compile-times) project to compare compilation time of jsoniter-scala for deeply nested product types with other JSON parsers like argonaut, play-json, and circe in 3 modes: auto, semi-auto, and derivation.

+For Scala 3 use the [scala3-compile-tests](https://github.com/pme123/scala3-compile-tests) project to compare compilation time of jsoniter-scala for Scala 3 enumerations (sum types) with circe in semi-auto mode.

 ### Publish locally